0xCyberY/Interactive-Terminal-Spawned-via-Python/README.md

 where :

-python : script language as we all know
+python : scripting language as we all know

 -c : cmd : program passed in as string (terminates option list), should be in ' '.